yue/crossclip/README.md

 * Only plain text are synchronized, there is currently no plan to implement file copy/paste.
-* The network part is implemented by broadcasting messages, so large text in clipboard would fail to be sent.
+* The network part is implemented by broadcasting UDP messages on LAN, so large text in clipboard could fail to be sent.
 There is plan to rewrite the network code with a proper P2P library to support sending large text.

 ## Contributions